ivsevostianov/ivsevostianov.github.io/README.md

 # ivsevostianov.github.io
 hi there! it's my very first website
-Do judge me so hard, just trying some stuff and learning step by step
+Do not judge me so hard, just trying some stuff and learning step-by-step